iamsuryasonar/markdown_blog_app/public/posts/react_interview_prep/react_interview_prep.md

 ### Q. Use of key in react

--> React uses the key to match children in the original dom tree with children in the virtual dom tree.
+ React uses the key to match children in the original dom tree with children in the virtual dom tree.
 Keys help React identify which items have changed, are added, or are removed.

 ### Q. Does react re render child components when parent component re renders?

--> In React, when a parent component re-renders, its child components will also re-render by default.
+ In React, when a parent component re-renders, its child components will also re-render by default.
 This is because when the parent component renders, it may produce new props, state changes, or context updates that can affect the child components.
 React's reconciliation algorithm ensures that the child components are updated to reflect any changes in the parent component.

 ### Q. Pure components?

-->In React, a pure component is a type of component that extends the React.PureComponent class instead of the regular React.Component class.
+In React, a pure component is a type of component that extends the React.PureComponent class instead of the regular React.Component class.
 The main difference between the two is that PureComponent implements a shouldComponentUpdate method with a shallow prop and state comparison.
 This allows the component to re-render only when its props or state have changed, providing a performance optimization by reducing unnecessary re-renders.

 The shouldComponentUpdate method in React.PureComponent performs a shallow comparison between the current and next props and state.
 If there are no changes detected in the shallow comparison, the component does not re-render, preventing unnecessary updates to the component tree and potentially improving the overall performance of the application.